gem/oq-engine/doc/installing/cluster.md

 ## Storage requirements

-Storage requirements depend a lot on the type of calculations run.
+Storage requirements depend a lot on the type of calculations you want to run.
 On a worker node you will need just the space for the operating system, the logs and the OpenQuake installation: less than 20GB are usually enough.
 Workers can be also diskless (using iSCSI or NFS for example).

 On the master node you will also need space for:
 - the users' **home** directory (usually located under `/home`): it contains the calculations datastore (`hdf5` files located in the `oqdata` folder)